-Larson & Larimer, P.C., in Denver, CO is a full service law firm that is here to help you.
+Larson Larimer Schneider, P.C., in Denver, CO is a full service law firm that is here to help you.
 We have more than 40 years of experience in representing clients through a variety of cases and areas of practice.
 Below we have answered some questions that clients often ask, but feel free to contact us with any others you may have.

 - If you are seriously hurt, do not move any more than necessary and wait for help to arrive.

 - Locate your insurance information, registration, and identification to provide to the police and other parties involved.